All Episodes

 And in turn, everything that you buy is going to be affected because everybody uses electricity.

-The price is going to go up because they have an electric bill to pay too, and they're not benevolent enough just to eat the extra cost.
+All of these businesses along the pipeline of a piece of fruit, a piece of mail, a piece of anything, the price is going to go up because they have an electric bill to pay too, and they're not benevolent enough just to eat the extra cost.

-And this also is seen when we talk about uh the price of oil and imports and exports.
+And this also is seen when we talk about the price of oil and imports and exports.

-Uh oil is, for example, only about half of it is used in actual transportation.
+Oil is, for example, only about half of it is used in actual transportation.

 The other half is used for things like creating products.

-Uh there's there's oil in different forms in many things that we we buy in the store and such, so only half of it is stuff that goes into your car.
+There's oil in different forms in many things that we buy in the store and such.

-The other half goes into industry, the creation of goods, and so everything becomes more when energy is more expensive, everything becomes more expensive.
+The other half goes into industry, the creation of goods.

 You're absolutely right.

-This is a value added tax.
+This is a value-added tax.

 Nobody wants to say that, but it's a value-added tax.